Ultraman: The Ultraman phenomenon

 The show Ultraman was followed by many other series.
-Successors during the Shōwa era are: Ultraseven (1967), Return of Ultraman (1971), Ultraman Ace (1972), Ultraman Taro (1973), Ultraman Leo (1974) and Ultraman 80 (1980).
+Successors during the Shōwa era are: Ultraseven (1967), Return of Ultraman (1971), Ultraman Ace (1972), Ultraman Taro (1973), Ultraman Leo (1974), The Japanese Animated Television Series, The Ultraman (1979), and Ultraman 80 (1980).
 A second generation began during the Heisei era in 1996 with Ultraman Tiga, and the franchise continued, on and off, until its current (third) generation.
 This began with Ultraman Ginga in 2013.

 English-language productions include the 1987 animated movie Ultraman: The Adventure Begins (known as Ultraman USA in Japan) which was produced by Hanna-Barbera; 1990 TV series Ultraman: Towards the Future (Ultraman Great in Japan) which was filmed in Australia; 1993 TV series Ultraman: The Ultimate Hero (Ultraman Powered in Japan) which was filmed in the United States; and 2024 animated film Ultraman: Rising which was produced by Netflix.

 In 1993, Tsuburaya Productions and Toei Company co-produced Ultraman vs. Kamen Rider, a crossover with the original Ultraman and Toei's Kamen Rider.
 This direct-to-video feature is co-copyrighted by both Toei (and its subordinates, Toei Video and Ishinomori Productions) and Tsuburaya Productions.

 As of 2025, Tsuburaya Productions accepts 51 Ultras as official.
 In 2013, the Ultra Series was cited in the Guinness Book of World Records as the record-holder for the most spin-off shows.
 The Ultraman brand generated $7.4 billion in merchandising revenue from 1966 to 1987, equivalent to more than adjusted for inflation.
 Ultraman was the world's third top-selling licensed character in the 1980s, largely due to his popularity in Asia.